-The guidance presented here is based on the results of a joint research program conducted in 2006 and 2007 by several fire protection system manufacturers and interested parties.
-The program of work consisted of several series of tests to evaluate the peak pressure response and pressure-relief vent area effects for each agent addressed in this document.
+The guidance presented in this document is based on the results of a joint research programme conducted in 2006 and 2007 by several fire protection system manufacturers and interested parties.
+The programme of work consisted of several series of tests to evaluate the peak pressure response and pressure-relief vent area effects for each agent addressed in this document.
 The key data used in the development of this document were the values of peak enclosure pressure response (PMAX) at each value of the volume-normalized pressure-relief vent area of the test enclosure, hereinafter referred to as the "leakage-to-volume ratio" or LVR.
-Other test parameters (enclosure temperature, agent quantity, discharge time, and humidity) were held constant or varied in a specified manner.
-For each test series employing a single agent, the several pairs of LVR and resultant PMAX values were graphically analysed and a best-fit correlation curve was determined.
+Other test parameters (enclosure temperature, agent quantity, discharge time and humidity) were held constant or varied in a specified manner.
+For each test series employing a single agent, the several pairs of LVR and resultant PMAX values were graphically analysed, and a best-fit correlation curve was determined.

-The LVR vs. PMAX correlation curve for each agent or system forms the basis of the associated equations in cases where discharge of the agent results in cooling the air temperature below its dew point.
-(See Humidity effects and humidity correction factor below.)
-In most cases, only halocarbon agents cause sufficient cooling to cause humidity related effects on the peak enclosure pressure.
-Thus, a correction for humidity effects is included in the equations for estimating vent area and maximum pressure on the discharge of the following agents:
+The LVR vs. PMAX correlation curve for each agent or system forms the basis of the associated formulae in cases where the discharge of the agent results in cooling the air temperature below its dew point.
+Only halocarbon agents cause sufficient cooling to cause humidity-related effects on the peak enclosure pressure.
+Thus, a correction for humidity effects is included in the formulae for estimating vent area and maximum pressure on the discharge of the following agents: